absmach/magistrala-docs/docs/user-guide/clients/channels.md

 #### Update

-To update a role name, click on the `pencil` icon on the far right end of the field, update the value then click on the `tick` icon to update the changes or the `cross` icon to cancel the changes.
+To update a role name, click on the `pencil` icon on the far right end of the field, update the value then click on the `check` icon to update the changes or the `cross` icon to cancel the changes.

 ![Update role name](../../img/clients/channel-role-update.png)